25 best high-fiber low-carb foods

 Is it possible to find foods that have a low carbohydrates content and high fiber?
 Yes, that is possible.

 As you read on, you will realize that bigger percentage of the non-starchy vegetables and low-sugar fruits have the highest amount of nutrients and fiber.
-For that reason, a diet that revolves around high-fiber low-carb foods insists on vegetables and some other reputable fiber sources.
+For that reason, a diet that revolves around high-fiber low-carb foods insists on green vegetables and some other reputable fiber sources.
 If you want to meet your daily recommended fiber amount, you are better placed choosing these low carb high fiber foods.

 Is Fiber a Carbohydrate?